Theoretical Modeling of Large Language Model Self-Improvement Training Dynamics Through Solver-Verifier Gap: Theoretical Modeling of Self-Improvement Training Dynamics

 We assume that the change of the solver and verifier capability is driven by a \emph{gap potential energy} $E(t)$, expressed as a function of the Capability Gap $G(t)$~(\cref{eq:solver-verifier gap}), namely $E(t)= f(G(t))$, where $f(G)$ is a differentiable and monotonically increasing function for $G\geq0$, with its minimum $f(0)=0$.
 In this paper, we simply use uncertainty to evaluate the response quality, leading the capability gap defined with the uncertainty, as discussed in~\cref{sec: def of si}.
 We assume that the solver capability and the verifier capability both increase during the process of self-improvement, which is widely observed in the related works~\citep{song2025mind}.
 With the analysis above, following the concept of potential energy, the theoretical framework starts with the following assumptions:

-where $\alpha, \beta \geq 0$ are coefficients related to the decreasing rate of $U_s(t), U_v(t)$.
-In this framework,~\cref{eq:initial condition} represents the initial conditions.
-Since for LLM, the verification capability usually outperforms the solver capability in real-world applications, we assume that $U_{s,0} > U_{v,0}$.~\cref{eq:iterative condition} represents the iterative conditions, where we assume that $\alpha > \beta$, indicating that the solver capability increases faster than the verifier.
+where $\alpha, \beta \geq 0$ are coefficients related to the decreasing rate of $U_s(t), U_v(t)$.~\cref{eq:initial condition} represents the initial conditions.
+Since for LLM, the verification capability usually outperforms the solver capability in applications, we assume that $U_{s,0} > U_{v,0}$.~\cref{eq:iterative condition} represents the iterative conditions, where we assume that $\alpha > \beta$, indicating that the solver capability increases faster than the verifier.
 Based on the above assumptions, we derive the differential equation governing the Capability Gap:

 However, for a non-linear function $f(G)$, a closed-form solution for above integral is not guaranteed.
 To simplify this problem, we approximate the potential energy function $E(t)$ with a linear form, $E(t)\approx kG(t)-b$, derived from a first-order Taylor expansion.~\cref{fig:linear validation phi4} illustrates the strong linear relationship between uncertainty gap $G$ and its rate of change $dG/dt=-(\alpha-\beta)E(t)$ on Phi-4-mini with QE method, which provides robust evidence for our approximation.
 Experiment results on other models are presented in~\cref{fig:linear validation other}.
 Based on the~\cref{eq:iterative condition}, we derive~\cref{proposition1}: